 Lock In Moisture & Healing.
 Moisturizers help the skin retain its own moisture by “locking” moisture in.
 Aftershave balms deliver ingredients to help calm and heal the skin.
 Using these two products (or all-in-one), for night-time healing and again in the morning is a winning formula for daily healthy looking skin.
 (What I like: 3 IN 1 Face Balm by Burke Avenue & Village Barber Aftershave Balm)

 Sharpen Your Tools.
 Sure we live in a time of at-the-door deliveries and subscriptions.
 But, it’s still pretty common to forget to replace your blades.
 The duller the blade, the more tug and pull and less cutting you’ll be experiencing.
-Multi-blades are optimal at max 3 shaves, single blade razors (i.e. DE razors) can comfortably deliver up to 5+.
+Multi-blades are optimal at max 3 shaves for the face and 2 for the head shaver, single blade razors (i.e. DE razors) can comfortably deliver up to 5+.
 (What I like: Feather Double Edge Blades)

 Improve Your Surface.
 I don’t know about you, but the less I have sharp objects on my face the better.
 So choosing a shave cream that is a mildly scented (to help reduce fragrance sensitivity) while offering superior glide & moisture-protection creates less passes for a smoother, closer and more comfortable shave. ( (What I like: Burke Avenue Moisturizing Shave Cream & Truefitt & Hill No. 10)